ekowabaka/ekowabaka.me/ticoview/user_guide.md

 ## Writing Templates
-Templates for tiCo-v are written directly into the HTML markup of the page you.
-Variables to be replaced by later bindings are written with the mustache/handlebars style variable placeholder (and that's where the similarity ends).
+Templates for tiCo-v are written directly into the HTML markup of the page you intend to make responsive.
+Variables to be replaced by later bindings are written with the mustache/handlebars style variable placeholder.
+(That, of course, is where all similarity to mustache and handlebars end.)
 In fact, the featureset of tiCo-v is so small it call be summarised with one example.

 ````html
 <div id="profile">